Colonial Brazil: The gold cycle (18th century)

 The discovery of gold was met with great enthusiasm by Portugal, which had an economy in disarray following years of wars against Spain and the Netherlands.
 A gold rush quickly ensued, with people from other parts of the colony and Portugal flooding the region in the first half of the 18th century.
 The large portion of the Brazilian inland where gold was extracted became known as Minas Gerais (General Mines).
 Gold mining in this area became the main economic activity of colonial Brazil during the 18th century.
 In Portugal, the gold was mainly used to pay for industrialized goods such as textiles and weapons from other European nations (since Portugal lacked an industrial economy) to, especially during the reign of king John V, construct Baroque buildings such as the Convent of Mafra.
 Apart from gold, diamond deposits were also found in 1729 around the village of Tijuco, now Diamantina.
 A famous figure in Brazilian history of this era was Xica da Silva, a slave woman who had a long-term relationship in Diamantina with a Portuguese official; the couple had thirteen children and she died a rich woman.

 In the hilly landscape of Minas Gerais, gold was present in alluvial deposits around streams and was extracted using pans and other similar instruments that required little technology.
 Gold extraction was mostly done by slaves.
-The Gold industry brought hundreds of thousands of Africans to Brazil as slaves.
-The Portuguese Crown allowed particulars to extract the gold, requiring a fifth (20%) of the gold (the quinto) to be sent to the colonial government as tribute.
-To prevent smuggling and extract the quinto, in 1725 the government ordered all gold to be cast into bars in the Casas de Fundição (Casting Houses), and sent armies to the region to prevent disturbances and oversee the mining process.
-The Royal tribute was very unpopular in Minas Gerais, and gold was frequently hidden from colonial authorities.
-Eventually, the quinto contributed to rebellious movements like the Vila Rica revolt, in 1720, and the Inconfidência Mineira, in 1789.
+The gold industry brought hundreds of thousands of Africans to Brazil as slaves.
+The Portuguese Crown allowed particulars to extract the gold, requiring a fifth (20%) of the gold (the quinto) to be sent to the colonial government as tax.
+To prevent smuggling and extract the quinto, the government ordered all gold to be cast into bars in the Casas de Fundição (Casting Houses) in 1725, and sent armies to the region to prevent disturbances and oversee the mining process.
+The Royal tax was very unpopular in Minas Gerais, and gold was frequently hidden from colonial authorities.
+Eventually, the quinto contributed to rebellious movements like the Vila Rica revolt, in 1720, and the Minas Gerais conspiracy, in 1789.